fNIRS/snirf/snirf_specification.md

 The file format specification uses the extension `.snirf`.
 These are HDF5 format files, renamed with the `.snirf` extension.
-For a program to be “SNIRF-compliant”, it must be able to read and write the SNIRF file.
+For a program to be "SNIRF-compliant", it must be able to read and write the SNIRF file.

 The development of the SNIRF specification is conducted in an open manner using the GitHub platform.
 To contribute or provide feedback visit [https://github.com/fNIRS/snirf](https://github.com/fNIRS/snirf).